 Lastly, we may allow for the wound to heal in on its own, letting Mother Nature do the job.
 Less than 1 percent of the time we may need to collaborate with another surgical specialist to provide tertiary surgical services.
 This is something that would be discussed with you at your Mohs surgery visit or consult.

 Depending on the location and extent of your Mohs surgery, we will likely recommend some wound care for you to do at home once you remove the bandage.
 Some useful supplies to have on hand are:

 - white vinegar (the cheapest store brand available is just fine)

 - a clean container of Vaseline or white petrolatum

 - Tylenol for pain (we try to avoid ibuprofen because it can add to some post-operative bleeding)

-- DO NOT USE ANTIBIOTIC OINTMENTS BECAUSE OF THEIR FREQUENT CAUSE OF ALLERGIC SKIN REACTIONS
+- NOTE: DO NOT USE ANTIBIOTIC OINTMENTS BECAUSE OF THEIR FREQUENT CAUSE OF ALLERGIC SKIN REACTIONS

-We commonly will prescribe antibiotics prior to surgery or after surgery depending on the location, type of repair, or other extenuating circumstances.
-Pain pills may be prescribed depending on whether the physicians feels the post-operative pain will be inadequately controlled by over-the-counter Tylenol.
-Less than 5% of the time do patients require prescription narcotics for post-operative pain control.
+We commonly prescribe antibiotics prior to Mohs surgery or after surgery depending on the location, type of repair, or other extenuating circumstances.
+Pain pills may be prescribed depending on whether the physician feels the post-operative pain will be inadequately controlled by over-the-counter Tylenol.
+Patients require prescription narcotics for post-operative pain control less than 5 percent of the time.